a-akulynichev/md_test/README.md

 7 NAVIGATOR_URL="<https://navigation_url.host.com/>"
 ```

-2. To work with Google maps services receive a Google Maps API key.
+2. To work with Google maps services receive a **Google Maps API key**.
 The procedure for receiving the key is described in [Maps SDK for Android Quickstart][MSDK].
-Specify the received Google Maps API key in **app/src/main/AndroidManifest.xml** file in the following form:
+Specify the received Google **Maps API key** in `app/src/main/AndroidManifest.xml` file in the following form:
 ```
 1 <meta-data
 2    android:name="com.google.android.geo.API_KEY"